Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 Access the Hub GUI: `Application Spaces > Spaces > Create Space > Step by Step`:
 - Step 1: Name your Space:
     - Choose a uniuque name, the convention we will use in this workshop is to provide some notion of the apps lifecycle.
-Example `myname-prod`:
+Example `yourname-demo`:
     - Make sure the name is under 27 characters to avoid hitting an issue with the DNS record creation process.
 - Step 2: Select the Profiles:
     - Choose the Custom Networking Profile you have created earlier
-    - Choose the Spring-dev profile which include all other Traits and Capabilities you will need in this workshop
+    - Choose the `spring-dev-simple.sa.tanzu.vmware.com` profile which include all other Traits and Capabilities you will need in this workshop.
 - Step 3: Select Avaiability Targets:
     - Click on `Add Availability Target` and choose the AT we created earlier which targets the TKGS cluster.
 Set # Replicas to `1`.
 This will be our vsphere/TKGS Fault Domain
     - Click on `Add Availability Target` and choose the `workshop-overflow` AT also with `1` replica.
 This will be our EKS Fault Domain